An Experienced Philadelphia Dog Bite Injury Attorney

-Children between five and nine years old are the most common victims of dog bites.
+Children between five and nine years old are common victims of dog bites.
 They’re more likely to be bitten in the neck and head, and they frequently require medical treatment.
 After the wounds have been treated, the question of legal responsibility can be addressed.
 Dog bite victims may be entitled to collect compensation for pain and suffering, medical costs, physical disfigurement, loss of income, and more.

 Dog bites may be covered by personal injury laws.
-Contacting a Philadelphia Dog Bite Lawyer is the best way to find out about your rights and how to receive compensation for your damages.
+If you were bitten, contacting a Philadelphia Dog Bite Lawyer is a great way to learn about your rights.
+You may be entitled to compensation for your damages.
 Cases and circumstances vary, and professional dog bite lawyers can assess the merits of your case on an individual basis.

 The following factors affect the amount of compensation you may receive if you or your loved one was attacked by a dog:

 - Where the attack took place